Activating the electronic lock on a hotel room door should be an easy victory. The Elite OS made it so.

 This allows the card reader to be mounted either vertically or horizontally, a useful option for European hotels whose doors tend to be narrow.

-We redesigned the user graphics on the card reader and the keycard to be simpler and easy to follow.
-Each bears a bold, geometric icon indicating proper orientation; line them up, and you’re good to go.
-The result is a lock that’s so easy to use, it’s hardly noticeable.
+This testing led Bresslergroup to redesign the user graphics on the card reader and keycard to be simpler and easy to follow.
+Each bears a bold, geometric icon indicating proper orientation — line them up, and you are guaranteed to insert the key card correctly every time.
+This is the defining feature of the ergonomically correct “Groove and Arrow” concept patented by Onity as a result of this research.
+The outcome is a lock that’s so easy to use, it’s hardly noticeable.

 Besides prototyping, testing, and refining this new configuration, our engineers also worked to make a mechanism that mounts inside the door instead of on the surface to give interior designers the more elegant, integrated look they’d been asking for.

 The resulting lock, called Elite OS, also features an updated wing-style door handle that works with most hotel décor.
-Customizable cover plates give designers a range of finish options, from comfortably antique to achingly modern.
+Customizable cover plates give designers a range of finish options, from comfortably antique to achingly modern, to accommodate design preferences by hotel segment.